Table of Contents

 Music in group settings, such as classes, chorus, band, and mental health music therapy groups, can improve social skills, foster a sense of community, and reduce feelings of isolation in teens who struggle with depression.
 Music is often implemented in mental health treatment programs for youth in individual and group settings, often as a way to complement traditional talk therapies.

 - Rumination: Listening to sad or negative music can increase feelings of depression and anxiety, and cause teens to ruminate on their negative thoughts.
-Instead of providing support and comfort, repeatedly playing sad music can worsen mood.
+Instead of providing support and comfort, repeatedly playing sad music has been shown to worsen mood.

 - Inappropriate Content: Teens who are already at-risk for behavioral problems and listen to songs with violent or sexually explicit lyrics may be at an increased risk of aggression, substance abuse, and unsafe sex.